GoodrichLab/SynAnalyzer/UserGuide.md

 a new CSV file called "BatchMaster."

 ## Step 1: Setting up the experiment metadata
+### Overview
 SynAnalyzer expects that image and experiment metadata is saved in two different CSV files with specific heading names.
 These heading names can be altered within the Python notebooks and ImageJ macro.
 However, it is easiest to follow the conventions originally used here.
-These are detailed below and can be seen in the demo dataset files:
+These are detailed below and can be seen in the demo dataset files.

+### Dependencies and Inputs
+Completing this step requires that the information described below is available for all images.

 * SynAnalyzer_BatchName.Metadata.Imaging.csv (note that this is a good sheet to also track all imaging parameters used for easy reference):
   * SampleID
   * Turn (i.e., which cochlear turn was imaged)